rjkviegas/course/thermostat-new/walkthroughs/thermostat_logic.md

   getCurrentTemperature() {
   }
 }
 ```

-In this example, `prototype` binds `getCurrentTemperature` to `Thermostat`, so that you can make an instance of `Thermostat` which has the method `getCurrentTemperature()` available to it.
 Now, we want `getCurrentTemperature()` to return the current temperature of Thermostat, and we achieve this using the following:

 ```javascript